Tevita Toloi: Background

 Toloi was born in Macuata, Fiji.
 He grew up in Rockhampton, Queensland and played his junior rugby league for the Yeppoon Seagulls.
 He attended Wavell State High School before being signed by the Newcastle Knights.

 Playing career

 Club career

 Toloi was contracted to the Newcastle Knights in the NRL.

 International career

-In October 2022 Toloi was named in the Fiji squad for the 2021 Rugby League World Cup.
+In October 2022 Toloi was called-up as a late replacement in the Fiji squad for the 2021 Rugby League World Cup.

 In October 2022 he made his international début for the Fiji Bati side against Scotland.